|Capt. Harold Walden

 During Harold's time at Cabanatuan, his family received a post card from him.
 In it he said, "I am waiting impatiently to be back home with you again.
 Say hello and give my love to all the folks.
 Buy Carol Lee (his daughter) a new dress and give her a kiss for me.
 Hoping to see you soon."

-a prisoner of war, he most likely was
+a prisoner of war, he most likely was held at Camp

 records from Cabanatuan

 indicate that Harold was hospitalized in the camp's

 hospital on July 21, 1942.
 The records do not